 Lactose-Free Yogurt/Greek Yogurt 1 Cup 0 g

-This chart showcases just a few examples of dairy items that lactose intolerant student athletes may be able to consume.
+This infographic showcases just a few examples of dairy items that lactose intolerant student athletes may be able to consume.
 Many natural cheeses such as cheddar, Swiss, mozzarella, Provolone, and Parmesan have little to no lactose.
 This means athletes can enjoy a hearty sandwich with cheese or even spaghetti and meatballs with Parmesan sprinkled on top without worrying about consuming too much lactose.
 Yogurt is also a great addition to the diet.
 A great benefit of yogurt is that it contains live and active cultures called probiotics that help digest lactose, enhance the immune system, and support a healthy gut.
 Breakfast, lunch, dinner, snacks and a recovery smoothie can all contain dairy ingredients that help build an optimal performance diet for student athletes.

 When adding dairy to your diet, start slow.
 Add a small amount of only one dairy product at a time to see how you tolerate that food before moving onto others.
 If you find that you don’t tolerate any lactose, you can still enjoy dairy.
 There are a variety of lactose-free dairy products available in your local supermarket.
 They contain the same health benefits as regular cow’s milk, but the lactose has been removed.